-- The Parliament adopted changes to the gender equality laws with the multiparty support; - Every draft law will be required to have the gender impact assessment; According to the changes, the state will ensure gender equality at all levels - not only de jure but also de facto; - The Government adopted the decree on the compensation for the victims of domestic violence; - ✓ In order to access state services, "the victim status" is no longer required as a precondition; - Human rights committee of the Parliament adopted the state concept for economic empowerment of women; - Parliament conducted a thematic inquiry, chaired by the opposition MP, into women's access to financial resources; - In order to harmonize the definition of rape with Istanbul Convention, thematic research is underway in the Parliament, which should be finished by 27 April 2023 but the deadline was extended by two months; - The Parliament extended for one additional term (till 2032) the applicability of the gender quota; - ▼ These changes are supported by the opposition parties and the CSOs.
+\checkmark The Parliament adopted changes to the gender equality laws with multi-party support;

+✓ Every draft law will be required to have the gender impact assessment;

+\checkmark According to the changes, the state will ensure gender equality at all levels - not only de jure but also de facto;

+\checkmark The Government adopted the decree on the compensation for the victims of domestic violence;

+\checkmark To access state services, "the victim status" is no longer required as a precondition;

+\checkmark The Human Rights Committee of the Parliament adopted the state concept for the economic empowerment of women;

+\checkmark Parliament conducted a thematic inquiry, chaired by the opposition MP, into women's access to financial resources;

+X To harmonize the definition of rape with the Istanbul Convention, thematic research is underway in the Parliament, which should be finished by 27 April 2023, but the deadline was extended by two months;

+\checkmark The Parliament extended for one additional term (till 2032) the applicability of the gender quota;

+\checkmark The opposition parties and the CSOs supported these changes.

-- !
-Definition of rape has not been changed yet per Istanbul Convention; - !
-The Concept of gender equality narrowed the definition of gender and doesn't cover the protection of LGBTIQ community rights; - !
+!
+Definition of rape has not been changed yet per Istanbul Convention;

+!
+The Concept of gender equality narrowed the definition of gender and didn't cover the protection of LGBTQI+ community rights;

+!
 The concept of economic empowerment of women narrowed the definition of gender and did not cover the protection of LGBTQI+ community rights.

-OF THE CSOS
+PRIORITY N10: INVOLVEMENT OF THE CSOS